NerdNu/EasyRider/README.md

  * `/horse-swap <partial-uuid>` - Swap the stats of the horse with the specified UUID with those of a clicked-on horse.

+ * `/horse-owned <player>` - List information about all horses owned by the specified player.

 Configuration
 -------------